brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 #### Accessing Spinnaker locally

-After all this work, now it's time for a reward: Seeing Spinnaker running!
+After all this work, now it's time for a reward: Seeing Spinnaker running.

 In your host machine (not in the `halyard` container), you'll use `kubectl` again to expose two Spinnaker services, `deck` and `gate`.

-`deck` is the actual UI you will access in your browser, and `gate` is the API gateway that the UI uses to communicate with all the other services.
+`deck` is the actual UI you will access in your browser, and `gate` is the API gateway the UI uses to communicate with all the other services.

-Now go ahead and use `kubectl` to expose these services (you will need to run each command in a separate window):
+Now go ahead and use `kubectl port-forward` to expose these services (you will need to run each command in a separate window):

 ```
-$ kubectl -n spinnaker port-forward service/spin-gate 8084
+$ kubectl port-forward -n spinnaker service/spin-gate 8084
-$ kubectl -n spinnaker port-forward service/spin-deck 9000
+$ kubectl port-forward -n spinnaker service/spin-deck 9000
 ```

 And that's it, you'll be able to access Spinnaker locally on `http://localhost:9000`.